“In the Shadow of 10,000 Hills” Review and History

 Haupt also visited Rwanda a decade after the genocide.
 On her bio page, Haupt explains that she traveled to Rwanda as a journalist “to explore the connections between forgiveness and grief.”
 She writes, “It struck me that the common human bond, the thing that ties us all together and transcends our differences, is grief.
 My quest became more about finding grace — personal peace — than forgiveness.
 In Rwanda, they have a word for this: Amahoro.
 It means peace, but so much more.
 This is the core theme of the novel I worked on for eleven years.
 Now, more than ever, I believe the world needs Amahoro.”

 The Rwandan genocide was the result of hundreds of years of tension between Hutu and Tutsi, the two major ethnic groups in Rwanda.
-German and Belgian colonial policies and attitudes toward ethnicity exacerbated the tension.
+According to Encyclopedia Brittanica’s page on the Rwandan genocide, German and Belgian colonial policies and attitudes toward ethnicity exacerbated the tension.

 The Hutu revolted in the late 1950s.
 They took control of the government, and Tutsi became second-class citizens.
 The rift between Hutu and Tutsi resulted in the decades-long waxing and waning of violence between the two groups.